There is something truly special about a snow day in Prague.

-As an added bonus to the potential beauty of snow, there are seemingly like 40% less people in Prague during the winter.
+As an added bonus to the potential beauty of snow, there are seemingly 40% fewer people in Prague during the winter.
 January till the end of March is considered low season for tourism in the city, and as our readers know off season travel has many advantages!
 Clever travelers can take advantage of lower prices on accommodation and airfare!

 If you are anything like us you loved fairy tales as a kid.
 You thought dragons were dope and castles looked bad-ass.
 What’s cooler than a castle?

 While the above photo is not exactly a castle (the incredible looking building on the upper left is actually St. Vitus Cathedral which is located IN Prague Castle) you get the point.
 Right?